-Pesticide registration is a complex process regulated by Executive Decree 43838 MAG-S-MINAE "Agricultural Inputs.
+Pesticide registration is a complex process regulated by Executive Decree 43838 MAG-S-MINAE, "Agricultural Inputs.
 Synthetic Formulated Pesticides, Technical Grade Active Ingredients, Adjuvants and Related Substances for Agricultural Use.
 Registration, Use and Control."
 Specific procedures and requirements are listed in the decree and may also be obtained by contacting the Agricultural Inputs Registration Department (see contact information in Appendix I).
 SFE provides a guide (SFE GUÍA) for registrants.

-Executive Decree 42769 MAG-S-MINAE "Regulation to opt for Registration of Technical Grade Active Ingredients through recognition of the evaluation of technical studies approved by the Regulating Authorities of OECD member countries" issued on January 26, 2021, was repealed by Executive Decree 43838 on February 1, 2023.
+Executive Decree 42769 MAG-S-MINAE, "Regulation to opt for Registration of Technical Grade Active Ingredients through Recognition of the Evaluation of Technical Studies Approved by the Regulating Authorities of OECD Member Countries" issued on January 26, 2021, was repealed by Executive Decree 43838 on February 1, 2023.
 Executive Decree 43838 allows product registration under different modalities, for instance, by the presentation of complete product data; by presentation of the registration of the Technical Grade Active Ingredient (TGAI) in other OECD member countries; and by presentation of the registration of formulated products under other specific situations.

-According to SFE, Executive Decree 43838 has already facilitated at least two new product approvals.
 An article in the regulation allows for the temporary renewal of existing registrations.
-According to SFE, of more than 300 renewal requests pending from 2019, 152 have already been processed.
 SFE has provided training to pesticide company representatives in the country about the new regulation.
-Additional information regarding the pesticide registration process and required forms may be reviewed at this MAG website.
+Additional information regarding the pesticide registration process and required forms may be reviewed on this MAG website.